Dr. E. Arnold Modlin, Jr.

 HIS 341 Great Britain Since 1832 (3 Credits)

 This course examines the rise and fall of Great Britain as the world's leading industrial and imperial power.
-Focuses also on the effects of decolonization, including African, West Indian, and Asian immigration to the United Kingdom, as well as the making
+Focuses also on the effects of decolonization, including African, West Indian, and Asian immigration to the United Kingdom, as well as the making of the welfare state after the Second World War.

 HIS 346 Twentieth-Century Europe (3 Credits)